 Students in the Edmodo class can submit their journal as an Edmodo assignment, using the Edmodo button on the journal’s toolbar.
 This brings up a dialog box, prompting them to select one of the assignments their teacher assigned in Edmodo:

-What do the back-end view look like for teachers?
+What does the back-end view look like for teachers?
 Take a look:

 See how long a students were using the app, check out their instaGrok journals, what they searched for, where they went, and how they fared on the Grok quizzes.

 Does it work on mobile device?
 Yes, indeed.
 Here’s instaGrok through Edmodo on my iPad:

 Be sure to have some fun in your Edmodo account and not “tech-it down” with a lot of Web1.0 links.
 Explore apps like GoAnimate, Spelling City, Pixton, and Rocketfuel games.
 Make this a place students want to go to.
 Don’t repeat the mistakes of the brick-and-mortar classrooms.